-By introducing new features, such as offering small business services and entering into the Mexico-U.S. remittance corridor, Oliveira said the company expects to differentiate itself from other U.S. challenger banks whose product suites aren’t as all-encompassing.
+By introducing new features, such as offering small-business services and broaching the Mexico-U.S. remittance corridor, Oliveira said the company expects to differentiate itself from other U.S. challenger banks whose product suites aren’t as all-encompassing.

 "Our position in the U.S. is slightly different than our fintech competitors.
 Each of them do a few things really well — early access to paychecks, no overdraft fees — but Revolut’s real position is to be there through a customer's entire financial life cycle," he said.

 International remittances, access to crypto and credit products, as well as the ability to open junior bank accounts for users’ children, are all part of what Oliveira called Revolut’s financial ecosystem.

 "The app is a pretty powerful tool, once you're introduced to it.
 That's what Revolut really stands for," he said.

 The company’s long-term U.S. strategy is to become a bank, Oliveira said.

 "We want to be captains of our own destiny, and we really feel that being our own bank will give us an element that is missing.
 And that's the word, 'trust,'" he said.
 "Once you have a bank license, you've stepped up to the level of full regulatory oversight, testing all the elements that come with being a bank in the United States."